blawson69/DoorMaster/README.md

 ## Skill Checks

 When a character [attempts](#doormaster-characters) to pick a lock, break down a door, or disable a trap, they will be provided a number of options.
 These are designed to accommodate the greatest number of game rules and the GM will need to announce which one(s) the players can use.
 The options provided are:
-1. Two sets of [tools](#tools) are relevant to these tasks: Thieves' Tools and the Portable Ram.
-As they are most the specific and the most likely "GM approved" option, one of these tools sits at the top of the list, if present.
+1. [Tools](#tools) that are relevant to these tasks are at the top of the list if present, as they are most the specific and the most likely "GM approved" option.
 2. The skill closest to relevant use for the task will be provided.
 For Dexterity-based tasks, this skill is Sleight of Hand skill.
 Strength-based tasks use Athletics.
 If the character is proficient in the skill, that bonus is included in the attempt.
 3. The base attribute bonus corresponding to the skill is the final option.
 Lock picking and trap disabling are Dexterity-based, and door breaking is Strength-based.

 ### Tools

-In order to use Thieves' Tools or the Portable Ram, you must add them to the character sheet in a way that is not simply sitting in inventory.
+The tools relevant to DoorMaster are [Thieves' Tools](https://roll20.net/compendium/dnd5e/Thieves%27%20Tools), the [Crowbar](https://roll20.net/compendium/dnd5e/Crowbar), and the [Portable Ram](https://roll20.net/compendium/dnd5e/Portable%20ram).
+In order to use them, you must add them to the character sheet in a way that is not simply sitting in inventory.
 This process differs depending on the sheet you are using for your game.

-For the Shaped sheet, you will add these tools as custom Skills, choosing the attribute on which they are based: Dexterity for thieves' tools and Strength for portable ram.
+For the Shaped sheet, you will add these tools as custom Skills, choosing the attribute on which they are based: Dexterity for Thieves' Tools, and Strength for the Crowbar and Portable Ram.
 Indicate whether or not the character has proficiency with the tool.
 Setting this skill to be automatically at advantage is not detected by the script, so players will still be asked in the dialog.
-Note that the script will _add the +4 bonus for the ram for you_, since the sheet does not allow modifiers to skills.
+Note that the script will _add the +4 bonus for the Portable Ram for you_, since the sheet does not allow modifiers to skills.

-For the OGL sheet, the thieves' tools and portable ram are added to the Tool Proficiencies & Custom Skills section.
-Select the corresponding attribute, and for the portable ram you can add the +4 modifier.
+For the OGL sheet, they are added to the Tool Proficiencies & Custom Skills section.
+Select the corresponding attribute, and for the Portable Ram you can add the +4 modifier.
 There is no way to turn off proficiency for a tool, so if you allow use of non-proficient tools you can change the modifier to compensate.
 Regardless of the mod you add, the script will attribute 4 points out of the total roll modifier to the ram when it breaks down the numbers for roll results.
-For example: If the character's strength bonus is 2, this gives a total of 4 including the proficiency bonus.
+For example: If the character's strength bonus is 2, this gives a total of 4 assuming a +2 proficiency bonus.
 You can set the mod for the ram to 2 instead of 4 in order to compensate for non-proficiency.
-DoorMaster will give the roll result as `2[str] + 4[portable ram]`.
-Note that the thieves' tools do not imply a bonus, but you can still use the modifier to compensate for proficiency.
+DoorMaster will give the roll result as `2[str] + 4[Portable Ram]`.
+Note that the Thieves' Tools and Crowbar do not imply a bonus, but you can still use the modifier to compensate for non-proficiency.

 ## Dials